Advanced Neurology Specialists

 Presentations: Presentation requirements are described in the orientation video and are available on the Presentations page.

 Final exam: Your final exam will be held on the last day of the clerkship.
-Billings, MT is the default location UNLESS OTHER ARRANGEMENTS ARE MADE.
-Contact the clerkship director for options.
+Options for location include Billings, Missoula, or Spokane unless other special arrangments are made.
+There is no testing location in Great Falls.
 See the Final Exam page for information about the exam.